 3. Are there policies in place that can guide staff’s decisions?

-] support staff in that they let staff know what actions are acceptable versus unacceptable.
+can help).
 Staff need to know this information in order to do their jobs well.
 Bonus if the policy is interlaced with the training program—because the policy can often answer the question, “Why do we have to do this?”
 The best training offers answers about how

 4. What do staff debriefings feel like?

 Do staff view debriefings as a place where they learn about all the things they did wrong?
 Where they learn about what they “should” have done?

 Certainly, if there are performance issues, if policies weren’t followed—or regulations, for that matter—those things need to be addressed.